About The Lift

 When calling to arrange a ride, please be prepared to provide the following information to the scheduler or the voice mail:

 - Name (include spelling)

 - Exact pick-up address and destination address.
 Call-takers will not look up addresses on behalf of the caller.

 - Date, desired time of trip and return pick-up time.

-- Any special instructions (i.e. personal care attendant or escort will be riding, oversized wheelchair, etc.)
+- Any special instructions (i.e. personal care attendant or escort will be riding, children under age 5, over-sized mobility aid, service animal, oxygen tank, etc.)

 Passengers will be given a thirty (30) minute pick-up window.
 The vehicle may arrive at any time during that window.
-Once the vehicle arrives, you will be expected to board within the allotted five (5) minute wait time.
+Once the vehicle arrives, you will be expected to board within five (5) minutes.

 Topeka Metro will make reasonable modifications to its policies, practices, or procedures when necessary to provide equal access to all services for persons with disabilities.

 Passengers who feel they have been denied a reasonable modification have the right to file a complaint.
 These complaints will be investigated and resolved in the same manner as all other complaints.